 Under World Bank Policy OP4.01, vessels have been screened as a Category C. The activity is likely to have minimal or no adverse environmental impacts.
 No further safeguard documents are required.
-However, the design and purchase of vessels by communities will need to follow a standard EHS plan developed by Ministry of Fisheries.
+However, the design and purchase of vessels by communities will need to follow a standard EHS plan for purchasing small boats, developed by Ministry of Fisheries.